mprahl/s2i-angular-httpd24/README.md

     untrusted CA, you'll need to mount the certificate of the untrusted CA in the build container, and use the `npm_config_cafile` environment variable to point to the mounted CA certificate.
+* **DISCARD_NODE_MODULES** - set to `true` to discard the `node_modules`
+    directory containing node.js dependencies for smaller container images.
+    Otherwise the directory will be retained to allow for incremental builds.

 All other environment variables from the base image can also be overriden.